 Welcome to MOVES - MOVES Institute

-"Our mission is to enhance the operational effectiveness of our joint forces and our allies by providing superior training and analysis products, education, and exemplary research in the field of modeling and simulation."
+"Enhance the operational effectiveness of joint and coalition forces by providing superior education and research in the field of modeling and simulation" -MOVES Mission

 The MOVES Institute has its roots in the NPSNET Research Group founded in 1986.
 NPSNET was the original low-cost, government-owned, SIMNET and DIS compatible visual simulator.
 It was widely used around the world and was integrated into many government programs over its lifetime.
-It was widely used around the world and was integrated into many government programs over its lifetime.
 While MOVES was founded in 2000, MOVES as an academic program was founded in 1996 with the launch of the Master of Science program, followed by the Doctoral program in 1999.
 The Institute is intended to be a mix of the strong analysis tradition of the Operations Research Department and the simulation, training, and software development expertise of the Computer Science Department.
-Most notably, the MOVES was the birthplace of America’s Army.
+Most notably, MOVES was the birthplace of America’s Army.
 Sponsored by the Office of the Assistant Secretary of the Army: Manpower and Reserve Affairs, America’s Army was our first venture into the use of video game technology for defense applications.
 Development has since left the Institute, but many millions of players have downloaded and played America’s Army since 2000.